Nerajno/PortfolioContent/README.md

 - [x] Add recent tweets to an aside after conferences.
 - [x] Organize the skills alphabetically.
 - [x] Upgrade font awesome version.
+- [x] Fix all font awesome icons and make them smaller.
 - [ ] Do a screencast of each project and how it works.
 - [ ] change the logo to the dev logo.
 - [ ] Add View live version #otherprojects